SAFc open the market for clean energy in aviation.

 Solution:

 Buyers of SAFc don’t take possession of the actual fuel.
 The gallons of SAF associated with the SAFc are added to the aviation fuel supply as close as possible to where the SAF is produced.
-This minimizes emissions from transport as well as logistical burdens.
+This minimizes cost and emissions from transport as well as logistical burdens.

 Challenge: Reputational risk